125 Famous Landmarks in the World

 Written by Sarah from In Search of Sarah.

 Chichen Itza, Yucatan, Mexico

 Mexico is home to many world famous landmarks, and Chichen Itza, a complex of Mayan ruins, is one of the most interesting.
 The Mayan city was constructed around 600 AD, with residents inhabiting the area until the 1200s.

 A step pyramid called El Castillo is the most recognizable ruin.
-This building was a temple to the god Kukulcan.
+This Mexican landmark was a temple to the god Kukulcan.
 After viewing the famous El Castillo, you can discover other ruins and Mayan carvings and monuments.

 Catedral Metropolitana, Mexico City, Mexico

 Catedral Metropolitana in Mexico City, Mexico, is another of the numerous iconic landmarks around the world.
 The Roman Catholic cathedral was built in 1813 and is designed in a striking Gothic Style.

 Both the interior and exterior of the cathedral feature stunning ornate details, and seeing this landmark is an absolute must.